ekawamoto1/CSharpStatsWF/README.md

 setting up debug config to use terminal input: [Tutorial: Debug a .NET Core console application using Visual Studio Code](https://github.com/dotnet/docs/blob/master/docs/core/tutorials/debugging-with-visual-studio-code.md)

+reminder of how to connect project with GitHub repo: [Adding an existing project to GitHub using the command line](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line)

 ## Running Journal

+Sat 07/11: created new C# project, CSharpStats, and repos on local git and remote GitHub

 Thu 07/10: wrote first Hello, world! app in C#